 There Are More Covered Categories Now

-Next, SB 1383 also expanded the categories of people that employees can take leave to care for during an illness.
+The change in the law also expands the categories of people that employees can take leave to care for during an illness.
 Now, employees can use leave to care for grandparents, grandchildren, or siblings.
 In addition, parents can now also take leave to care for an adult child over the age of 18.
 Further, employees may also take time off to care for the child of a domestic partner.
 Previously, employees could use accrued sick leave to care for these categories of relatives.
 This makes the California law broader than the FMLA.

-Another area where SB 1383 broadened existing law is in a situation when both parents worked for one employer.
+Another area where the law changed is in a situation when both parents worked for one employer.
 Previously, the law only required one 12-week leave period for both parents.
 Now, the employer must give each parent the ability to take up to 12 weeks to care for the child.

 Key Employees Are Now Protected

-SB 1383 also takes away a key exemption that employers had.
-Previously, an employee who was in the highest 10% of salaried employees was at risk if the employer refused to reinstate them, and the employer had that right.
+The change in the law also takes away a key exemption that employers had.
+Previously, an employer could refuse to reinstate an employee who was in the highest 10% of salaried employees.
 This was a significant deterrent that kept these people classified as “key employees” from taking family leave.
 Now, all employees can take the leave that they need without having to worry about reinstatement.

 A Broader Law May Require Legal Help